French Bank Accounts: Types and Offers in 2021

 You are required to notify your bank of your status upon signing up.
-Note that, as a non-resident, you will be able to open a checkings account and the French "Livret A" account, as well as set up term deposits, but some types of accounts will be denied to you, such as the "Livret jeune", the "Livret de Développement Durable" and the "Livret d'épargne populaire", all reserved to French-residents.
+Note that, as a non-resident, you will be able to open a checkings account and the French "Livret A" account, as well as set up term deposits, but some types of accounts will be denied to you, such as the "Livret Jeune", the "Livret de Développement Durable" and the "Livret d'épargne populaire", all reserved to French-residents.

 A great option if you don't live in France permanently is HSBC.
-Indeed, not only does the bank offer non-residents accounts, it also offers its services in English, including customer service.
+Indeed, not only does the bank offer non-residents accounts, but it also offers its services in English, including customer service.
 You can carry out all procedures online, making it easy to manage your finances at all time, in France or abroad.

 Banking in France 101

 First things first, let's look into the definition of the term.

 A French bank account, or "compte bancaire" in French, actually has several definitions, because it actually is associated with several different French banking products and objectives.
 In everyday language, we usually assimilate the term of a bank account to a current account, which is the most common type of account and is used to centralise your standard debit and credit banking transactions.

 It will be important for you to open a current account in France, known as "compte courant", in order to make money deposits and to pay your utility bills.
 It will come with a French-formatted IBAN.

 In France, you can open a current account if you are over 18 (over 16 for a savings account), have a valid ID and a proof of permanent French residence.
 The account can be both personal or collective.
 If for whatever reason a bank refuses to open an account for you, you can resort to your right to an account as detailed below.